microsoft/wcf-docker/README.md

 CONTAINER OS IMAGE

-Microsoft Corporation (or based on where you live, one of its affiliates) (referenced as “us,” “we,” or “Microsoft”) licenses this Container OS Image supplement to you (“Supplement”).
-You are licensed to use this Supplement in conjunction with the underlying host operating system software (“Host Software”) solely to assist running the containers feature in the Host Software.
+Microsoft Corporation (or based on where you live, one of its affiliates) (referenced as ï¿½us,ï¿½ ï¿½we,ï¿½ or ï¿½Microsoftï¿½) licenses this Container OS Image supplement to you (ï¿½Supplementï¿½).
+You are licensed to use this Supplement in conjunction with the underlying host operating system software (ï¿½Host Softwareï¿½) solely to assist running the containers feature in the Host Software.
 The Host Software license terms apply to your use of the Supplement.
 You may not use it if you do not have a license for the Host Software.
 You may use this Supplement with each validly licensed copy of the Host Software.

 ## User Feedback
 If you have any issues or concerns, reach out to us through a [GitHub issue](https://github.com/Microsoft/wcf-docker/issues/new).